nercturku/BifacialRadianceSampling/README.md

 # BifacialRadianceSampling
-As a complement to the Bifacial_radiance toolkit for accurate and efficient irradiance sampling
+As a complement to the Bifacial_radiance toolkit for accurate and efficient irradiance sampling.
+V0 @06112023